Distance Domains: Completeness: Completeness

-As in \parencite{Bice2017}, however, we can derive the topological from the relational notions under various interpolation assumptions.
-First we use these to turn nets into subsets and sequences, collecting their corollaries for completeness at the end.
+Conversely, we can derive the topological from the relational notions under various interpolation conditions (whose naturality/applicability will be indicated by some closely related conditions as well as examples like $C_0(X)_+$).
+This was done for $\mathbf{d}^\circ_\circ$ and $\mathbf{d}$-$\sup$ in \cite{Bice2017} and here we aim to do the same for $\mathbf{d}^\bullet_\circ$ and $\mathbf{d}$-$\max$.
+First we use these conditions to turn $\mathbf{d}$-pre-Cauchy nets into equivalent subsets and sequences, collecting their corollaries for completeness at the end.